laristra/portage/doc/concepts.md

 </tr>
 </table>

+The schematic above shows the algorithm when each target cell has access to all source cells that overlap it.
+As mentioned above, an initial source redistribution step (see  [distributed remap](@ref distributed_remap)) must be executed if the source and target mesh partitions are not geometrically aligned.

 ### Search

-Given source and target entities, this step simply _identifies_ which source mesh entities contribute to each target mesh entity.
-Concretely, for exact intersection based remap of cell fields, this step would identify which source cells potentially overlap each target cell.
+Given source and target entities, this step simply _identifies_ which source mesh entities might contribute to each target mesh entity.
+Concretely, for exact intersection based remap of cell fields, this step identifies which source cells potentially overlap each target cell.

 Portage makes available the following search algorithms with varying degrees of sophistication/speed:

 - Portage::SearchSimple - 2d, bounding box search
-- Portage::SearchKDTree - 2d or 3d, parallel k-d tree search
+- Portage::SearchKDTree - 2d or 3d, k-d tree search (not a true parallel k-d tree)

 Application developers may use their own search algorithms (like a quadtree or hashed octree algorithm).